5Jostice4ALL-CPver5DSB/-CP-Lan-Attack/Readme.md

 * Delta+ being the second Highest rank in the field
 * NineTailedFox+ being the highest in the field.

-# Task Force: DELTA, GAMMA, NineTailedFOX
+# Task Force Society: DELTA, GAMMA, NineTailedFOX
 Organization which helps develop websites.
 The key different from this and F/B EDS is that it works more on sites while F/B EDS work on defense